-UGA College of Pharmacy students experiencing a financial hardship are eligible to apply for needed support from the Molly and Max Blank Student Enrichment Endowment.
-Established at the college from a $1 million gift from the Molly Blank Fund, a part of the Arthur M. Blank Family Foundation, this gift will help alleviate financial burdens that may impede pharmacy students in need from entering or completing their studies.
+UGA College of Pharmacy students experiencing a financial hardship may be eligible to receive needed support from the Molly and Max Blank Student Enrichment Endowment.
+This fund was established at the college from a $1 million gift from the Molly Blank Fund, a part of the Arthur M. Blank Family Foundation, to help alleviate financial burdens that may impede pharmacy students in need from entering or completing their studies.
 In turn, these students can give back to society by using their acquired knowledge to serve the health care needs of others.

 Blank, who is chairman of the foundation, co-founded The Home Depot, the world’s largest home improvement retailer, in 1978 and retired from the company as co-chairman in 2001.
 Through the foundation and his family’s personal giving, Blank has granted more than $300 million to various charitable organizations.